Krishan36/Crypto-Tracker/README.md

 - **Guided Tour**: Get a quick walkthrough of dashboard features for a smooth experience.

-- **Sleek Interface**: Professional, user-friendly design for fast insights.
+- **Sleek Interface**: Professional, user-friendly design for clear insights.